Jennie Faulding Taylor: Pioneering work among women

 On the journey, they weathered two typhoons and a near shipwreck.
 Once in China, they donned Chinese clothes and ventured down the Grand Canal, looking for a place to settle down to mission work.
 It caused a scandal among the other Westerners in China to see a young single woman like Faulding adopt the Chinese dress, which was considered a compromise with an idolatrous culture.
 However, Taylor was undeterred in encouraging his missionaries to "adopt all things not sinful that were Chinese in order to save some".

 In Hangzhou, Faulding proved the value of being an unmarried female, as her daily walks around the neighborhood gave her opportunities to be invited in by the Chinese women, who did not feel threatened as they might have by a foreign man.
+She met with many local women and established a school in Hangchow.

+During her time in China, she lived and worked with Hudson Taylor's wife, Maria, who taught her the Chinese language.
+Maria died in 1870.

-After she had been in China for five years, she was given a furlough at the request of her parents.
+After she had been in China for five years, Faulding was given a furlough at the request of her parents.
 Taylor accompanied her home in 1871.
 She had keenly felt the loss of Maria Taylor, her friend and mentor, the year previously.
 On the way back to England, Hudson proposed marriage.
 She accepted on the condition of her parents' approval, which was not easily obtained.
 In November of the same year they were married.
 She became the stepmother to Taylor's four surviving children and a successor to Maria as the "Mother of the Mission".
-Together, they had two children of their own and adopted an orphaned daughter of a missionary.
+Together, they had two children of their own and adopted Millie, an orphaned daughter of a missionary.

 Leading from the shadows

-The news of the terrible Great North China Famine of 1877–78 in Shanxi Province motivated Faulding to go there with two single women as part of a relief team – when no men could be spared to accompany them on their journey and her husband could not go, himself.
+The news of the terrible Great North China Famine of 1877–78 in Shanxi Province motivated Faulding to go there with two single women as part of a relief team - when no men could be spared to accompany them on their journey and her husband could not go, himself.
 She began an orphanage in Taiyuan, and distributed aid to the starving people there.
+She also worked as assistant editor to the quarterly journal China's Millions.

 Faulding worked alongside her husband until the end of her life.
 They traveled across the globe many times recruiting missionaries and visiting mission stations in China.
 She died of breast cancer in Les Chevalleyres, Switzerland in 1904.
 Hudson remained with her at the end of her life.